Didacna longipes: Taxonomy

-The species was first described as Cardium longipes by Oscar Andreevich Grimm in 1877.
+The species was first described as Cardium longipes by Russian zoologist Oscar Andreevich Grimm in 1877.
 The type locality is in the Caspian Sea off Azerbaijan (40°39'N, 50°16'E) at a depth of 11 m.
-The specimens collected by Grimm from this locality are kept in the Zoological Institute of the Russian Academy of Sciences (ZIN) and one of them has been designated as the lectotype of D. longipes by Logvinenko and Starobogatov (1967).
+The specimens collected by Grimm from this locality are kept in the Zoological Institute of the Russian Academy of Sciences (ZIN) and one of them has been designated as the lectotype of D. longipes by Boris Mikhailovich Logvinenko and Yaroslav Igorevich Starobogatov in 1967.

 The taxonomic status of D. longipes was uncertain in the past.
 For instance, it has been proposed that the species could be a "deformed form" of D. baeri.
-Logvinenko and Starobogatov (1967) have confirmed that D. longipes is a distinct and valid species, but also noted that Grimm's specimens from the ZIN differ somewhat from the original illustrations of the species.
+In 1967 Logvinenko and Starobogatov have established that D. longipes is a distinct and valid species, but also noted that Grimm's specimens from ZIN differ somewhat from the original illustrations of the species.

-Nevesskaja (2007) believed that D. longipes could not be clearly identified from the existing descriptions and described the new species, Didacna carinata.
-According to the description it is similar to D. barbotdemarnii and differs by a more pronounced posterior ridge, more protruding umbo, more convex shell and less developed cardinal teeth.
-Among the figures of D. carinata were Grimm's illustrations of D. longipes, although D. longipes was not explicitly treated as a synonym of the new species.
+In a 2007 revision of the genus Didacna Lidiya Aleksandrovna Nevesskaja have stated that D. longipes cannot be clearly identified from the existing descriptions and described the new species, Didacna carinata, without explicitly treating D. longipes as its synonym.
+According to the description D. carinata is similar to D. barbotdemarnii and differs by a more pronounced posterior ridge, more protruding umbo, more convex shell and less developed cardinal teeth.
 The holotype of D. carinata is stored in the Paleontological Institute of the Russian Academy of Sciences.
-Kijashko (2013) have concluded that D. longipes is a valid species, while the taxonomic status of D. carinata is uncertain and it has been treated as a tentative synonym of both D. longipes and D. barbotdemarnii.
+In 2013 Pavel Vladimirovich Kijashko have concluded that D. longipes is a valid species, while the taxonomic status of D. carinata is uncertain and it has been treated as a possible synonym of both D. longipes and D. barbotdemarnii.